-FLSA STATUS: Exempt X Non-Exempt Public Safety TYPE: Choose an item.
+FLSA STATUS: Exempt X Non-Exempt Public Safety TYPE: Part Time (24 hours per week)

 This position is responsible for the diagnosing, managing, and treating conditions and diseases of the human eye and visual system, diagnose problems or impairments, prescribe corrective lenses, and provide treatment for patients of the Fallon Tribal Health Center (FTHC).

 - Provide primary care optometry services including diagnosis and treatment of eye disease within scope of optometric practice guidelines.